govert/WiFiDirectLegacyAPDemo/README.md

 # WiFiDirectLegacyAPDemo
 This is a copy of the Windows sample that allows 'soft AP' support on Windows 10 through the WiFi Direct interfaces.

+## NOTE NOTE NOTE

+**Passphrase must be at least 8 characters !?**

+Otherwise you will get a message saying "Advertisement aborted, unknown reason"

 This means the driver need not have "Hosted networks supported" or "Soft AP" supported.
 The driver must support Wi-Fi Direct, as shown when running:
 `netsh wlan show wirelesscapabilities`